AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

             a(lo(1):hi(1),lo(2):hi(2),lo(3):hi(3),:) = 0.0

-      where lo() and hi() are the index-space for the tile box returned from mfi.tilebox() in  and passed into the Fortran routine.
+      where lo() and hi() are the index-space for the tile box returned from mfi.tilebox() in C and passed into the Fortran routine.

    -  Look at r_old_s in Exec/gravity_tests/DustCollapse/probdata.f90 as an